paritytech/push-release/README.md

 ### Options

-The file `server.js` has several `const` declared values at the top which are used as a crude configuration.
-They may be altered according to the deployment:
+The configuration is managed in `config` directory.
+[The `default.json`](config/default.json) file as the name suggested is used as a base configuration, every entry can be overwritten in env-specific config files (see [`kovan.json`](config/kovan.json) as an example).
+Feel free to add your override to that directory.

+To load a specific config file run with `NODE_ENV` environment variable set to the name of the config file.
+E.g. `NODE_ENV="kovan" node server.js` will run the server using `kovan.json` settings.

+Some parameters can also be overridden by environment variables.
+See [`config/custom-environment-variables.json`])config/custom-environment-variables.json) for all possible options.
+Notable ones:

-- `account` The configuration for the account we use to post transactions.
-Should contain at most two keys: `address` and optionally `password`.
+- `ACCOUNT_ADDRESS` The address of the account used to send transactions
+- `ACCOUNT_PASSWORD` The password of the account.
 If no password is supplied, it is assumed that the account is already unlocked.
-- `baseUrl` The URL for artifacts; it will be appended with branch, platform and the filename, separated by directory delimiters (`/`s).
+- `HTTP_PORT` The HTTP port the service will be running on.
+- `RPC_PORT` The port of Parity's JSON-RPC HTTP interface.
-- `tokenHash` The hash of the secret.
+- `SECRET_HASH` The hash of the secret.
 The pre-image to this hash must be provided by any requests.

 ## Deployment